xanzheus/rquote/README.md

 # Get New Quote On Refresh
 - This is the Small example of the API fetch request to the Random Quote API. https://api.quotable.io/random
+- ##### You can Find This Demo Link Here: https://vanpariyar.github.io/get-new-quote

     Hello,
   - I have developed a small application for the purpose to get new random Quote.